coekie/flowtracker/README.md

 _Track data flowing through Java programs, gain new understanding at a glimpse._

-FlowTracker is a Java/JVM agent that watches how a program reads, manipulates, and writes data.
+FlowTracker is a Java agent that tracks how a program reads, manipulates, and writes data.
-It displays an overview of file and network I/O, connecting its input and outputs.
+By watching a program run, it can show what file and network I/O happened, but more importantly connecting its inputs and outputs to show where its output came from.

-This answers the question: _What did this application write, and where did it get that from?_
+This helps you understand what any Java program's output means and why it wrote it.

 This proof-of-concept explores what insights we get by looking at program behaviour from this perspective.